in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

   - title: Types of Control flow statements
     description: Java provides three types of control flow statements.
 Decision Making statements, Loop statements, Jump statements
   - title: Decision Making Statements
-    description: Decision making statements in Java allow you to specify different paths of execution in your code based on the results of boolean expressions.
+    description: Allow you to specify different paths of execution in your code based on the results of boolean expressions.
   - title: Types of Decision Making Statements
     description: There are two types of decision making statements in Java - if-else statements, switch statements
   - title: if-else statements